sergey-shandar/public/notes/safe-js.md

   - copy the module locally and then deploy it (and all dependencies) with everything else, so it's still a kind of bundle.
 2. reference on a third-party HTTPS.

 The second option benefits internet infrastructure because browsers don't need to download the same packages repeatedly.
-It could be even better if `import` supported content-addressable links, but this is a subject for another bigger discussion.
+It could be even better if `import` supported content-addressable links, but this is a big topic for another article.
 For example, when we deploy content-addressable links, they have to be verified.

 1. An author of the script can have malicious code.
 2. An author or anyone who has access to the server may replace originally good code with malicious.